 Habitat

-Bull Trout do Best In unspoiled wilderness Settings
+Bull Trout Do Best In unspoiled wilderness Settings

 Different Life Histories

-A segment of the Bull Trout population migrates very long distances from lakes or the ocean through inflowing rivers to small tributary streams to spawn.
+A segment of the Bull Trout population migrates long distances from lakes or the ocean through inflowing rivers to small tributary streams to spawn.
 Others spend their entire lives in the same general area.

 However, the universal truth is that they require clean, relatively silt-free gravel beds to spawn in.

 Females bury their eggs around six inches deep in gravel beds in nests known as “reds.”
-Studies have shown that when a stream bottom has more than 40% fine sediment, less than a quarter of bull trout eggs will survive to the fry stage.
+Studies have shown that when a stream bottom has more than 40% fine sediment, less than a quarter of bull trout eggs will survive the fry stage.
 The reason being that sediment clogs pores in the gravel bed, preventing oxygen from circulating down to the eggs.

 Threats to Bull Trout Survivability